mainkoon81/ooo-Bayesian-Modeling-A/README.md

 # What is PGM ?
 : It's a probabilistic model for which a graph expresses the **conditional dependence structure** between random variables.

-: Understanding what makes **`conditional Independence`** b/w variables helps us explain some uncertainty reasoning.
+: Understanding what makes **`Conditional Independence`** b/w variables helps us explain some uncertainty reasoning.

 : PGM allows a tractable inference!